 Orange County Workforce Innovation High School is a public charter school that offers a personalized educational program for high school students and families who prefer using an Independent Study model to meet academic needs.
-Typical students are those who have become dissatisfied with the quality of education they are receiving in the local public school systems.
-Students come to the school because they were unsuccessful in the traditional high school setting or they needed a more personalized approach to education.

-Other students need the flexibility of an independent study model to meet family obligations such as work or child care needs.
-Regardless of the reason, the school offers a uniquely structured academic program, rigorously guided by the California Subject Area Content Standards that provides a challenging, yet highly individualized, education for students.
+Students who typically enroll in Orange County Innovation High school are students that have been unsuccessful in the traditional high school setting or needed a more personalized approach to education.
+Orange County Workforce Innovation High School offers all students a flexible learning environment that allows students to meet different family obligations such as work or child care needs.
+Innovation High School offers a uniquely structured academic program, rigorously guided by the California Subject Area Content Standards that provides a challenging, yet highly individualized, education for students.